 When it comes to world-class art galleries, Boston rivals any city in the world.
 The must see is the MFA, Museum of Fine Arts Boston, where The New MFA, designed by Sir Norman Foster, has been a decade in the making.
 This stunning space opened in November 2010 and displays 5,000 works of art from across the Americas.
 The MFA’s collection extends to European masters, particularly French Impressionists, Asian, Egyptian and contemporary art.
 Do allow time for the Isabella Stewart Gardner Museum, just a few steps away.
 Set in a Venetian-style palazzo are works by Titian and Rembrandt, Raphael, Botticelli, and Vermeer.

-By contrast, North of Boston, the Peabody Essex Museum in Salem is built around the treasures brought home by 18th and 19th-century sea captains and merchants.
+By contrast, north of Boston, the Peabody Essex Museum in Salem is built around the treasures brought home by 18th- and 19th-century sea captains and merchants.
 Highly advised is the Yin Yu Tang, an historic Chinese house reassembled in the museum.
 On Cape Cod, the Cape Cod Museum of Art focuses on outstanding artists associated with this famous seaside region and the islands of Martha’s Vineyard and Nantucket.
+Nearby, in Cotuit, is the Cahoon Museum of American Art, home to a collection of American art with historic breadth from the early 19th century to contemporary art with a special focus on regional art of the New England.

 In western Massachusetts, Williamstown boasts The Clark, with its must-see French Impressionists, while nearby in North Adams, MASS MoCA transformed old factory buildings into America’s largest contemporary arts center.
 Don’t miss the extraordinary Wall Drawing Retrospective by New England artist Sol LeWitt.
 And be sure not to miss the Norman Rockwell Museum featuring the largest collection of original art by Rockwell, whose cover illustrations for The Saturday Evening Post captured the essence of America.
 See his museum and studio in the picturesque town of Stockbridge where he lived and worked.